NodeJunkie/rmw-base-shell/cra-template-base/README.md

 This is the base-shell template for [Create React App](https://github.com/facebook/create-react-app).

 Use it like this:
-`npx create-react-app base-shell-app --template cra-template-base-shell`
+`npx create-react-app base-shell-app --template cra-template-base`

 For more information, please refer to: